Table of contents

 • Days Needed: 2-5 days

-• Elevation Gain/Loss: varies, 4-12k depending on trip
+• Elevation Gain/Loss: varies, 4,000-12,000 feet depending on the trip

 • Best Time to Travel: July-September

-• Difficulty: Moderate-Very Strenuous, depending on itinerary
+• Difficulty: Moderate-Very Strenuous, depending on your itinerary

 Highlights